LennaHammer/English/EVP/out/words_adjective.md

 ## 1544. wise ## adjective
 /wɑɪz/
 [B2]having or showing the ability to make good judgments, based on a deep understanding and experience of life
-- I think you made a wise choice.
+- I think you made a wise `choice`.
-- Judging by the weather, I'd say we made a wise decision not to go to the beach this weekend.
+- Judging by the weather, I'd say we made a wise `decision` not to go to the beach this weekend.
-- I think it would be wiser to wait and see how much money you have left before you make any decisions.
+- I think it would be wiser `to` wait and see how much money you have left before you make any decisions.
-- I never used to save money, but now that I'm a little older and wiser I can see the sense in it.
+- I never used to save money, but now that I'm a little `older and` wiser I can see the sense in it.

 ## 1545. witty ## adjective
 /ˈwɪt̬.i/
 [B2]using words in an intelligent and funny way
-- a witty comment/remark
+- a witty `comment/remark`
 - He was witty and very charming.

 ## 1546. working ## adjective [always before noun]